-Section 23.3 Definition
+SECTION 23.3 - DEFINITIONS

+SECTION 23.3.1 - VACANCIES

-Section 23.3.1 Vacancies: A vacancy is a full or part-time continuing contract opening which may result from retirement, resignation, promotion, death, termination, or creation of a new position.
-The decision as to whether or not to fill a vacancy will rest solely with the District.
+A vacancy is a full or part-time continuing contract opening which may result from retirement, resignation, promotion, death, termination, or creation of a new position.
+The decision as to whether to fill a vacancy will rest solely with the District.

-Positions held by non-continuing contracted employees after May 15 will be considered vacancies for the purpose of transfer, except for those positions that are directly related to a right-to-return leave replacement (e.g. a one-year child care leave, Teachers on Special Assignments, etc.).
+Positions held by non-continuing contracted employees after May 15 will be considered vacancies for the purpose of transfer, except for those positions that are directly related to a right-to-return leave replacement (e.g., a one-year childcare leave, Teachers on Special Assignments, etc.).